kazel04/ID-Assg/README.md

 This website will feature a chatbot that users can interact with.
 There will be a chatbot icon at the bottom right of the home page.
 Upon clicking on it, the user will be greeted by a chatbot which the user can ask questions.
 The chatbot will then reply them.
 There will also be buttons that the user can use to navigate through the website.

-Feature 1.Chatbox for users to interact with
+Feature 1.
+Live chatbot for users to interact with a demo version of the mental health assistant

-Feature 2.Buttons to allow users to navigate through the website
+Feature 2.
+Lucky box game for users to gain free perks

-Feature 3.Multiple pages that will display different information
+Feature 3.
+Interactive animations and unique webpage designs that incorporate Lottie and particle animations

 CHECKPOINT(Week 17):